ZuSolaris/https-ZuSolaris.github.io-reading-notes-/401/readclass-13.md

 ### Discuss a possible use case for separate namespaces

-Make it where only authorized users have access to a seperate namespace with it's own individual roles and such.
+Make it where only authorized users have access to a seperate namespace with it's own individual roles and such.ls